psong1/ecommerce-backend/README.md

 ## Description

-This is a back-end application for an e-commerce site that manages
+This is a back-end application that manages the products for an ecommerce site.
+This application allows user to see their inventory and update/delete specific products.

 ## Technologies